SevWren/unwanted-twitch/README.md

 This forked repository includes performance optimizations to the `directory.js` file, specifically designed to improve the extension's handling of dynamic content loading on pages like `https://www.twitch.tv/directory/category/games-demos`.
 Below is a detailed changelog of the modifications made, highlighting the differences from the original repository:

 **April 24, 2025**
 *   **Added date string to export filename in `blacklist.js`**: The export filename now includes the current date in the format `day-month-year`.
 *   **Optimized blacklist import/export in `blacklist.js`**: Improved the import and export functionality for blacklists, including error handling and user feedback.
 *   **Updated storage size limits in `README.md`**: Clarified the storage size limits for cloud synchronization and local storage.
 *   **Improved performance in `directory.js`**: Implemented various performance optimizations, including debounced scroll event handling, batched DOM updates, and optimized selectors.
+*   **[REVERTED] Changes made after 11:00 a.m.
+CST**: Substantial code edits made while debugging the Twitch extension—specifically related to stream card detection—have been reverted.
+At some point, the cloud sync feature was unknowingly enabled, which blocks all local and cloud-side changes without warning.
+This caused edits to silently fail, reverting the blacklist and other script data back to previous versions despite appearing saved.
+Numerous attempted fixes only deepened the inconsistency.
+To maintain a clean baseline and avoid further instability, all changes from that period have been rolled back.

 **April 18, 2025**
 - **Debounced Scroll Event Handling**: Added debouncing to the `onScroll` function to reduce the frequency of filtering operations during rapid scrolling, preventing performance bottlenecks.